radar/guides/patterns.md

 [net-http-persistent](https://rubygems.org/gems/net-http-persistent) and
 [autotest-growl](https://rubygems.org/gems/net-http-persistent).

-Usually this implies that you'll have to `require` into their directory tree as well.
+Usually this implies that the user will have to `require` into the extended gem's directory tree as well.
 For example, `gem install net-http-persistent` becomes `require 'net/http/persistent'`.

 ### Don't use UPPERCASE

-These gems cause problems for gem users on OSX and Windows, which use case-insensitive filesystems.
+Gems with uppercase names cause problems for gem users on OSX and Windows, which use case-insensitive filesystems.
 Plus, when installing gems it's confusing.
 Do I run `gem install Hola` or `gem install hola` ?
-Just keep it lowercase.
+The best practice is to use all lowercase when naming gems.

 <a id="semantic-versioning"> </a>
 Semantic versioning